Minford High School

-Minford High School (MHS) is a rural, public, high school located in Minford, Ohio in Scioto County in Southern Ohio.
+Minford High School (MHS) is a rural, public, high school located in Minford in Scioto County in Southern Ohio.
 It is the only high school in the Minford Local School District.
 The school mascot is the falcon and the school colors are scarlet and grey.

 Brief history

 The first high school was opened in 1923, but in 1971 it was turned into the middle school when the new high school was built.
 In the early 1980s the high school, having been built on top of a swamp, began to sink and the walls began to crack.
 In 2001 a new high school was built.
 The old high school was demolished and rebuilt upon pillars as the new elementary/middle school.
 The 1923 school was demolished and the land is now a commercial site (Desco Federal Credit Union).

 Athletics

 There are ten school districts and eleven high schools in Scioto County along with one parochial school as well several private and community schools.
 The school's athletic affiliation is with the Ohio High School Athletic Association (OHSAA) and the Southern Ohio Conference (SOC), which has seventeen member schools and is divided into two divisions (SOC I & SOC II) based on the schools' enrollment.
 The SOC includes teams from four different Ohio counties.